stefcenti2022/Pewlett-Hackard-Analysis/README.md

 The dept_manager table is also a cross reference table between Employees and Departments.
 Similar to the the dept_emp table, this one also creates a one to one relationship between Employees and Departments, however, this one is for employees that are managers of the department vs. employees that are workers in the department.

 ## Results
+To make it easier to distiguish the employees ready for retirement from the employees the employees to be mentored they will be referred to as mentors and mentees going forward.

 Major takeaways from this analysis include the following:
+- The first run returned too many mentors and needed further filtering.
+- The smaller sample still returned a very large pool of mentors but making it smaller would remove them entirely from the pool.
+- Looking at the roles that would be opening showed that more than 2/3rd of the mentors were in Senior roles.
+- The pool of mentees requested by HR is entirely too small to cover the numbers of mentors that would be in the program.

+### First Pool of Mentors
-- The first run through the data created a table of all the employees born between 1952 and 1955 for every role they held during their employment.
+The first run through the data created a table of all the employees born between 1952 and 1955 for every role they held during their employment.
 This list of employees turned out to have over 267.5K records as shown here:

 <img src="./Resources/retirement_titles.png" alt="Titles by Employee" width="500"/>

+### Smaller Pool of Mentors
-- Since this list included every title for each employee that ever worked at PH, the search was narrowed down to only include current employees and their current role.
-Even so, the potential number of roles that need to be filled over the next few years is quite staggering.
-The following image shows each role and how many potential openings there are if everyone born between 1952 and 1955 were to retire:
+Since this list included every title for each employee that ever worked at PH, the search was narrowed down to only include current employees and their current role.
+Even so, over 72K potential roles that need to be filled over the next few years is quite staggering.
+The following image shows a sampling of employees that will potentially be retiring and the roles that will be needed if everyone born between 1952 and 1955 were to retire:

 <img src="./Resources/potential_retirees.png" alt="Potential Retirees" width="500"/>

+### Number of Roles Opening Up as Mentors Retire
-- The number of roles to be filled by title are shown in the table below.
+The number of mentor roles to be filled by mentees are shown in the table below ordered by the count of the roles by title:

 <img src="./Resources/retiring_titles.png" alt="Retiring Titles" width="500"/>

 We can see that roughly 2/3 are either Senior Engineers or Senior Staff members.
 If only Senior level positions needed to be filled that would be over 50k people.
 This group alone is a huge tsunami.

+### Pool of Mentees Requested by HR
-- The table of employees that are eligible for mentorship using the original birthdate of 1965 is shown below:
+The table of employees that are eligible for mentorship using the original birthdate of 1965 is shown below:

 <img src="./Resources/mentorship_eligibility.png" alt="Mentorship Eligibility" width="500"/>